evvic/tcp-server/README.md

 - it blocks code execution until either of the 2 options happens:
     1. New connection request from a client arrives
     2. Data request from existing connected client arrives

+### `recvfrom` System Call
+- Used on TCP/UDP server and client side
+- Used by the server/client to read the data arrived on communication FDs

+### `sendto` System Call
+- Used on TCP/UDP server and client side
+- Sends data to the client/server

+### `close` System Call
+- Closes the connection
+- Used on TCP server and client side

 #### Example